 Electricity suppliers in Greece have the obligation to supply residents of the non-interconnected islands at the same prices as in the mainland, despite higher production costs.
 Additionally, large families and economically vulnerable consumers are entitled to a discounted social tariff.

-For industrial consumers, rates differentiate between low, middle and high voltage consumption, while for household customers the charge depends on consumption.
+For industrial consumers, rates differentiate between low, middle and high voltage consumption, while for household customers from 03.12.2019 and onwards the following apply: